-You may drop an individual course before the deadline; after this deadline you will need collegiate approval.
+You may drop an individual course before the drop deadline; after this deadline you will need collegiate approval.
 You can look up the drop deadline for this course here.
 When you drop a course, a "W" will appear on your transcript.
 The mark of "W" is a neutral mark that does not affect your GPA.
+To discuss how dropping (or staying in) a course might affect your academic goals, please contact your Academic Advisor.
 Directions for adding or dropping a course and other registration changes can be found on the Registrar's website.
-Undergraduate students can find policies on dropping and withdrawing here.
+Undergraduate students can find policies on dropping CLAS courses here.
 Graduate students should adhere to the academic deadlines and policies set by the Graduate College.

-Homework assignments:

-Homework will be usually assigned on Wednesdays and due on the following Wednesday via ICON.
+Homework assignments: Homework will be usually assigned on Wednesdays and due on the following Wednesday via ICON.
 Homework should have name, discussion section, and HW number written at the top of the first page.